janeeats/janeeats.github.com/source/_posts/2013-02-05-why-i-am-at-the-flatiron-school.markdown

 From a career perspective, I knew that in order to elevate my work, I needed to be able to provide more than simple front end design.
 With HTML/CSS skills being almost a requirement nowadays for most web designers, eventually I would have to learn how to program.

-**I first heard about Ruby on Rails** from my oldest brother, (Theo)[http://twitter.com/theevo "@theevo"], who is a huuuuge fan of [37signals](http://37signals.com/ "the coolest company").
+**I first heard about Ruby on Rails** from my oldest brother, [Theo](http://twitter.com/theevo "@theevo"), who is a huuuuge fan of [37signals](http://37signals.com/ "the coolest company").
 I had been curious about learning Ruby on Rails for some time and that's what led me to find the [Flatiron School](http://flatironschool.com/ "Learn Ruby on Rails in NYC").

 Lastly, I want to end with a **book recommendation: *Steal Like an Artist* by Austin Kleon.** I think the tagline, "10 Things Nobody Told You About Being Creative," sums it up well.
 I think a bit more accurate tagline is "10 Guidelines to Help You In Being Creative."
 The book is an excellent read.. but if you're on a tight budget, he's got a great [TED talk](http://www.youtube.com/watch?feature=player_embedded&v=oww7oB9rjgw "Austin Kleon TED Talk on Creative Work").